Exactly Who to Invite to Your Wedding, According to a Planner

 People have very mixed opinions on inviting kids to weddings.
 Some think they bring a sense of fun to the day, while others think they are loud and distracting.
 Whatever you decide, we recommend making a rule and sticking to it—no exceptions.
 And yes, you are allowed to only invite children who are in the wedding party (flower girls, ring bearers, etc.) and not others.

-Who to Invite to a Small Wedding
+Who to Invite to Your Wedding Flow Chart

 Who Not to Invite to Your Wedding